 Integrations are a key component of VoIP software.
 Being able to use a VoIP platform alongside other solutions that you use can be a huge time saver, and really speeds up your work processes.

-Best for Customer Support: RingCentral
+Best for Help and Support: RingCentral

 Both providers have good customer support scores, especially when compared with the general business phone market – but RingCentral edges it.